PurdueDualityLab/ICSE26-UnitProofStudy-Artifact/data-and-scripts/README.md

 - other-inputs: This is any miscellaneous json inputs for other scripts that generated plots from our data.

+- rq1-rq2-analysis-sheet.xlsx: This sheet contains the unit proof analysis used to answer RQ1 and RQ2.

 ## Scripts

 The scripts directory contains scripts used to either extract information about a repository, automatically run and collect data on harnesses, or build plots using our data.
 Each script has a comment at the top explaining which graphs it generates, as well as any important info about running it.